webroo/dummy-json/README.md

 `{{lat}}`

-Generates a random latitude to 6 decimal places (roughly 10cm of precision).
+Generates a random latitude from -90 to +90, to 6 decimal places (roughly 10cm of precision).

 ### Longitude

 `{{long}}`

-Generates a random longitude to 6 decimal places (roughly 10cm of precision).
+Generates a random longitude from -180 to +180, to 6 decimal places (roughly 10cm of precision).

 ### Phone number